Breens-Mbaka/Calculator/README.md

 Project is: _in progress_ because there are technologies I'm learning to implement certain features.The technologies include Javascript,Jquery and Bootstrap.

 ## Inspiration
-Inspiration is from using my personal phone calculator
+Inspiration is from using my personal phone calculator.

 ## Contact
-Created by [Breens Mbaka](https://www.linkedin.com/in/breens-mbaka-b447781b9/) - feel free to contact me in Linkdeln!
+Created by [Breens Mbaka](https://www.linkedin.com/in/breens-mbaka-b447781b9/) - feel free to contact me!

 ## copyright and license information
 [MIT](https://github.com/Breens-Thomas/Calculator/blob/master/LICENSE.txt) (c) 2020 Breens Mbaka